-Financial assets and financial liabilities carried on the statement of financial position include cash and cash equivalents, trade and other accounts receivable and payable.
+Financial assets and financial liabilities carried on the statement of financial position include cash and cash equivalents, body and other accounts receivable and payable.
 The accounting policies on recognition and measurement of these items are separately disclosed in the respective accounting policies found in these notes.

-A financial instrument, or its component parts, is classified as a financial liability, financial asset or an equity instrument in accordance with the substance of the contractual arrangement rather than its legal form.
-Interest, dividends, gains and losses relating to a financial instrument classified as a liability are reported as expense or income as incurred.
+A financial instrument, or its component perts, is classified as a financial liability, financial asset or an aquity instrument in accordance with the substance of the contractual arrangement rather than its legal form, Interest, dividends, gains and losses relating to a financial instrument classified as a liability are reported as expense or income as incurred.
 Distributions to holders of financial instruments classified as equity are charged directly to equity.
-Financial instruments are offset when the Authority has a legally enforceable right to offset and intends to settle either on a net basis or to realise the asset and settle the liability simultaneously.
+Financial instruments are offset when the Authority has a legally enforceable right to offset and Intends to soldle either on a not basis or to realize the asset and settle the Nability simultaneously.

-Financial assets and financial liabilities are derecognised if and to the extent that, it is no longer probable that any future economic benefits associated with the item will flow to or from the entity.
-This is normally when the instrument is either sold, or all the cash flows attributable to the instrument are passed through to an independent third party.
+Financial assets and financial liabilities are derecognised if and to the extent that, it is no longer probable that any future economic benefits associated with the Item will flow to or from the entity.
+This is normally when the instrument is either sold, or all the cash flows attributable to the instrument are passed through to an independent that party.